Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model

 The right panel of Fig.~\ref{Fig_vars_corrs} shows that, similar to the left panel, the model correlations contain much less noise than their localized sample counterparts.
-Another feature seen in this figure is that, in contrast to model correlations, localized sample correlations suffer from a pronounced negative bias in their length scale (see Introduction, item \ref{list_lcz}).
+Another feature seen in this figure is that, in contrast to model correlations, localized sample correlations suffer from a negative bias in their length scale (see section \ref{sec_intro_literature}, item \ref{list_lcz}).
 Furthermore, Fig.~\ref{Fig_vars_corrs}(right) illustrates that fact that the LSEF analysis produces almost noise-free large-distance background-error correlations without any ad-hoc localization (tapering) device.
-This emphasizes the usefulness of the smooth-local-spectrum constraint (item \ref{list_constr_smoo_l} in section \ref{sec_constr}) and the ability of the neural network to ensure this constraint is met.
+This emphasizes the usefulness of the smooth-local-spectrum constraint (item \ref{list_constr_smoo_l} in section \ref{sec_constr}) and the ability of the neural Bayes estimator to ensure this constraint is met.
 One can also notice in Fig.~\ref{Fig_vars_corrs}(right) that the regularizing constraint \ref{list_constr_loc_isotr} (section \ref{sec_constr}), which requires the kernel to be locally isotropic, does not lead to isotropic correlations (note the asymmetry in both the true and model correlations).

-Averaged over 300 realizations of the truth and the ensemble, the mean absolute error in the model variances was about 1.5 times less than the respective error in the ensemble variances.
-The mean absolute error in the model spatial correlations was about {\em half} of the error in the localized sample correlations.
-So, both model variances and correlations were substantially more accurate than their localized sample counterparts.
-This explains the substantial advantage of the LSEF analysis over the EnKF analysis in the experiments presented above in this section.
+Averaged over 300 realizations of the truth and the ensemble, the mean absolute error in the model (LSEF) variances was about 1.5 times less than the respective error in the sample variances.
+The mean absolute error in the model (LSEF) spatial correlations was about {\em half} of the error in the localized sample correlations.
+So, both LSEF's variances and correlations were substantially more accurate than their localized sample counterparts.
+This explains the significant advantage of the LSEF analysis over the EnKF analysis in the experiments presented above in this section.